bertrandhaut/Omnik-Data-Logger/README.md

 Omnik Data Logger is a small script for uploading data from a Omniksol Solar inverter, equipped with a wifi module, to a database and/or to PVoutput.org.

-This script is designed to be run as a cronjob every minute.
+This script is designed to be run as a cronjob every few minutes.

 Every time this script is run the data from the inverter will be send to the database.
 And with a five minute interval the data will also be uploaded to PVoutput.org as a live status.

+To limit the pressure on the DB, the script can also be configured to perform a certain number of queries before sending the data.
+In that case, coherent settings should be set for the cronjob, number_queries and query_period.

 ## Supported inverters
 Users reported that this script works for wifi kits with a s/n starting with